joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 >
 >![](images/playerstatswinninglosingperseason.png)

-# Hypothesis
-All teams are created equal and there are no KPIs that indicate a material difference
-# Null Hypothesis
-There are KPIs that have a material influence on the odds of a hockey team winning the Stanley Cup.
-If a top performer in this KPI, the team will then be favored to win.

-## Analysis
-The main focus of this project is to compile and analyze the nationality distributions, player statistics, and team statistics of the Stanley Cup winning teams over the past 30 seasons.
-By examining these variables, we can gain a deeper understanding of the factors that may contribute to a team's success or failure in the pursuit of the Stanley Cup.
-Our analysis is as follows:
-- Player distribution by nationality.
-When selecting a particular year's winners from the applicable dropdown, you can see the headcount of the player distribution.
-- The Canadian player reduction in representation was most significant impacted in the decade of 2003-2012 and has remained consistent since.
-- The majority of the goals scored are shots taken in the XXX quadrant of the defending team's ice area.
-- YOY we see a consistent increase in representation of European born players.
-As seen from the interactive map, Russia was heavily represented in the first 2 decades of data, however as of late we now see greater talent and representation from locations Sweden, Finland, and Czech Republic.
-- The KPI with the greatest differential when comparing Stanley Cup winning teams vs others, are +/-, and PPK.

-## Conclusion
-This project aims to provide insights into the factors that contribute to success in hockey.
-The findings of this analysis may be valuable for coaches, players, and fans alike, as they shed light on the characteristics of championship teams.
-These characteristics may be consider the makeup of a Stanley Cup winning team:
-- Within the European market, we see a shift in players from home countries with smaller population numbers then some of it's other representing countries with strong hockey programs.
-- Consistency amongst player performance holds greater value then a couple of superstars.
-The sum of the team's performance is greater than that of an elite player.
-I.E. Vegas Golden Knights vs Edmonton Oilers.
-As per our ideal makeup and criteria, 60% of Vegas players fell within the idea range for performance where has Edmonton only had 10% (McDavid and Drisital).

 ## Future Work
-#This project is an ongoing effort, and future updates will include a predictive model.
-We will use our model to measure against current NHL rosters to identify what teams have a preferred chance of winning the Stanley Cup the following year.
+# This project is an ongoing effort, and future updates will include proving our hypothesis and a predictive model.
+We will use our model to measure against current NHL rosters to identify what teams have a preferred chance of winning the Stanley Cup for the following year.

 ## How to access the index.html
 First download the folder called 'NHLStats'.